Angelina Danilova: Career

 On April 18, 2019, Danilova was a featured singer on Won Jang's second digital single, "Sorry".

 On January 14, 2020, Angelina released a teaser clip on her Instagram to announce her debut as a singer.
 She made her debut with the ballad digital single "As You Are" on January 17, 2020.

 As of July 2020, Danilova has over 1 million followers on her Instagram page, many of whom are not Korean.
 The influence Danilova wields in promoting Korean culture online has been a contributing factor in the spread of the Hallyu Wave throughout Western social media.

 The Corea Image Communication Institute (CICI), a nonprofit organization that promotes Korean culture abroad, awarded Danilova as the 2018 recipient of the Korea Image Flower Stone Award for her work promoting Korea to the world.
-Fellow recipients that day included Sohn Kyung-shik, chairman of CJ Group, the food and media conglomerate, and Joachim Son-Forget, the first Korean-born member of the French National Assembly.
+Fellow recipients that day included Sohn Kyung Shik, chairman of CJ Group, the food and media conglomerate, and Joachim Son-Forget, the first Korean-born member of the French National Assembly.
 Past award winners of CICI Korea Image Awards include K-pop stars Psy and Rain, maestro Chung Myung-whun, and former Secretary-General of the United Nations Ban Ki-moon.

 Personal life

-Danilova's interest in Korean culture began when she watched a video from Fine Brothers Entertainment titled "YouTubers React to K-pop".

-She uploads videos to her YouTube channel (currently amassing more than 200K subscribers).

-Danilova speaks five languages; Russian, English, Serbian, Korean and Italian.

-Danilova is frequently called "elf" or "goddess" by her Korean fans, but in a 2016 Instagram post she spoke out against being seen only for her appearance, writing: "Don't call me beautiful, I don't care.
-Call me intelligent.
-Tell me my laugh is contagious.
-Tell me I have something."

 She has stated her hobbies include: dancing, singing, playing ukulele, listening to music, fashion, traveling, horse riding, snowboarding, kite surfing, drawing and filming videos.
 One of her artistic aspirations is music composition.